craigburke/angular-template-asset-pipeline/README.md

 ## Configuration

 If you run into naming collisions with your template names, you can opt to include the full path in the name with the **includePathInName** setting.
-With the setting set to true:

-A file located at
+With the setting set to true, a file located at
 ```
 /grails-app/assets/javascripts/my-app/app-section/templates/index.tpl.htm
 ```